Bacancy Bacancy

 1. Communication and normalization (Connectivity & normalization): mixing different protocols and data formats in one “software” interface, ensuring accurate data and interaction with all devices.

-2. Device Management (Device management): to ensure proper operation of connected “Internet of Things”, their configuration, smooth operation, “knurled” patches and updates.
+2. Device Management (Device management): To ensure proper operation of connected “Internet of Things”, their configuration, smooth operation, “knurled” patches and updates.
 Moreover, not only the software itself “things”, but also applications running on the device or border gateways.
+Ensuring effective device management may require you to hire software developers with the right expertise to handle these complexities.

 3. Database: everything is quite clear and transparent here – scalable data storage from “things”.
 Requirements for these data, an attempt to restore order in the processing and transfer of data from, for example, different “platforms” or even to information systems of “third parties”.